PelleLille/hsl-docs/functions.rst

   .. seealso::

-	  For matching only use the :ref:`regular expression <regex>` operator since it's a lot faster.
+	  For matching only the :ref:`regular expression <regex>` operator can be used.

 .. function:: pcre_match_all(pattern, subject)